Eschatologue/CM_wiki/docs/class/artificer/battlesmith.md

-# Artificer: Battlesmith
+# Battlesmith Specialisation

-*Arm and Protect your Allies with a Mechanical Companion*
+> *Arm and Protect your Allies with a Mechanical Companion*

 Armies require protection, and someone has to put things back together if defenses fail.
 A combination  of protector and medic, a Battle Smith is an expert at defending others and repairing both material and personnel.
 To aid in their work, Battle Smiths are usually accompanied by a steel defender, a protective companion of their own creation.
 Many soldiers tell stories of nearly dying before being saved by a Battle Smith and a steel defender.